Geography of Yemen

 Yemen is located in West Asia, at the southern tip of the Arabian Peninsula, between Oman and Saudi Arabia.
-It is situated at the entrance to the Bab-el-Mandeb Strait, which links the Red Sea to the Indian Ocean (via the Gulf of Aden) and is one of the most active and strategic shipping lanes in the world.
+It is situated at the entrance to the Strait of Bab al-Mandab, which links the Red Sea to the Indian Ocean (via the Gulf of Aden) and is one of the most active and strategic shipping lanes in the world.
 Yemen has an area of 455503 km2, including the islands of Perim at the southern end of the Red Sea and Socotra at the entrance to the Gulf of Aden.

 Yemen's land boundaries total 1746 km.
 Yemen borders Saudi Arabia to the north (1458 km) and Oman to the northeast (288 km).
 Through the Socotra island, Yemen also shares borders with the Guardafui Channel and the Somali Sea.

 Topography

 Yemen's Köppen climate classification map is based on native vegetation, temperature, precipitation and their seasonality.